ainsleydev/website/content/posts/optimise-seo.md

 ## No JS fallbacks

-Only use JavaScript when you have too!
+Only use JS when you have too!
 Ask yourself, can this be achieved using CSS only?
 If the answer is yes, do it!
 I get it, JS is a lot easier to implement, and saves a lot of time, but it should be used to enhance the users journey, not detract from it.
 Progressive enhancement should be considered at the very beginning of a site build when you're fleshing out your markup.
 I have seen and witnessed a tonne of developers using JavaScript at **every opportunity**, and